odow/StochOptFormat/README.md

 The solution to a deterministic optimization problem is a vector containing the primal solution for each decision variable, and possibly a second vector containing the dual solution.
 Both vectors contain a finite number of elements.

-Comparing two solutions seems is simple here: measure feasibility of the solution and compare objective values, and possibily computation time.
-However, comparing feasibility might be tricky for some classes of problems.
+Comparing two solutions is simple: check the feasibility of each solution, compare objective values, and possibly compare computation time.

 In contrast, the solution to a stochastic program is a _policy_.
 A policy is a set of _decision rules_, with one decision rule for each node in the policy